-To mention a few success stories, during the RETAIN project, UNI Europa has trained workers representatives' on ways of tackling labour turnover and shortages and encouraged them to pursue these issues with the management.
-Throughout the duration of the project, our affiliates across Europe have expanded collective bargaining and improved working conditions, for example in Belgium, Austria, Poland, the Czech Republic, Croatia and Slovenia, among others.
+To mention a few success stories. thanks to the RETAIN project, UNI Europa has trained workers representatives' on ways of tackling labour turnover and shortages and encouraged them to pursue these issues with the management.
+Our affiliates all over Europe have in the past two years expanded membership, won collective bargaining agreements and improved working conditions in the sector, for example in Belgium, Austria, Poland, the Czech Republic, Croatia and Slovenia, among others.